davexxx1214/vibecoding/README_EN.md

 - ✅ Extension activation and error messages
 - ✅ Progress indicators and success messages

-### 🔌 MCP Server (In Progress) 🆕
+### 🔌 MCP Server (Completed) 🆕

 > **Model Context Protocol (MCP)** is an open protocol that enables AI models to securely access external tools and data sources.

-We already ship a standalone MCP Server so **Cursor** and **GitHub Copilot** can directly consume the knowledge graph and RAG answers.
-The first version is running in production, and we are actively expanding the feature set.
+We ship a standalone MCP Server so **Cursor** and **GitHub Copilot** can directly consume the knowledge graph and RAG answers.
+The production version now covers all planned capabilities for this phase.

 #### Current Capabilities
 - ✅ Standalone deployment via `npx @vibeknowledge/mcp-server --workspace <project>`